The Skills First Program

 - over 20 yrs of age (at 1st January 2019) seeking to enrol in a Foundation Skills List course (and do not hold a Diploma or above qualification or are enrolled in the Commonwealth Government’s ‘Skills for Education and Employment’ program)

-If you are enrolled at a school, you will not be able to receive a government-subsidised training place for a course through the Victorian Training Guarantee, unless you are undertaking the course as part of a School-Based Apprenticeship or Traineeship.
+If you are enrolled at a school, you will not be able to receive a government-subsidised training place for a course through the Skills First Program, unless you are undertaking the course as part of a School-Based Apprenticeship or Traineeship.
 The Government supports schools in other ways to offer vocational training to their students, so you should discuss all your options with your school.

 How many courses am I eligible for?

 You are eligible to commence a maximum of two subsidised courses at the same qualification level in your lifetime.
 This restriction applies whether or not you complete the courses.
 For example, this means if you have already commenced two courses at the Certificate III level, you may only commence courses at the Certificate IV level (or above).

 This restriction does not apply to courses on the Foundation Skills List or to students recommencing training in the same qualification (at the same or a different provider).